How to Manage Time Off Requests Fairly

 That bubbly employee who always seems to ask for weekends off in summer?
 That employee who always has a family emergency?
 It’s way too easy to show favoritism without even realizing you’re doing it.
 The squeaky wheel gets the oil, after all, and quiet and reserved employees aren’t experiencing the same time off that those other employees are.

-While it might be onerous, keeping track of employee time off requests will help you spot problem patterns and also give you better position for rejecting the time off request of an employee who might be asking too often for the same reasons.
+While it might be onerous, keeping track of employee time-off requests will help you spot problem patterns and also give you a better position for rejecting the time-off request of an employee who might be asking too often for the same reasons.